 - Responsible Conduct of Research (CITI)

 Trainees who receive National Science Foundation (NSF), National Institute of Health (NIH) or other support from a training grant may be required to complete additional, in person, discussion-based RCR training.
 The University of Pittsburgh Clinical & Translational Science Institute (CTSI) holds RCR Center workshops which may meet these requirements.
-If you have any questions about this additional requirement, contact Karen Schmidt at email@example.com.
+If you have any questions about this additional requirement, contact Teri Reiche at firstname.lastname@example.org.